deductiv/kvstore_tools/README.md

 - *(Optional)* collection: <string> - Specify the collection to backup.
 (Default: All)
 - *(Optional)* compression: [true|false] - Specify whether or not to compress the backups.
 (Default: false)

-**Best Practice**: In a Search Head Cluster (SHC) environment, map a shared network drive to all members so that the backed-up collections are available to all of them.

 ### KV Store Restore
 Restore a KV Store collection backup file to the local node.
 Uses the filename to determine the app name and collection to write the data to.
-By default, the restore process will delete the KV Store collection and overwrite it with the contents of the backup.
+By default, the restore process will delete the KV Store collection and overwrite it with the contents of the backup unless append=true is set.
 Running the search command with no arguments will list existing backups in the default path.

 This functionality is implemented through a generating search command.
 Syntax:

     | kvstorerestore filename="/backup/kvstore/app_name#collection_name#20170130*"